 The healthcare world is now divided amongst a number of app categories with each looking at one or the area of the medical apps for healthcare– From getting consultation from doctors on mobile to getting medicines delivered on the doorsteps and from apps giving you constant notifications to take medicines on time or ensure that you are following your post-operative care properly.

-But even at a time when a good portion of the health care apps domain has become participative to the era of mobilization and has brought both health and care on the world’s fingertips, they are yet to go mainstream.
+But even at a time when a good portion of the healthcare apps domain has become participative to the era of mobilization and has brought both health and care to the world’s fingertips, they are yet to go mainstream.

 Now there are a number of reasons why mHealth has not been able to create a groundbreaking impact in the life of the medical stakeholders and has not been able to bring a revolutionary global switch from traditional healthcare to mobile healthcare.